Original handicraft projects

 KVADRATOVE

-The collection of jewelry and decorative objects was inspired by both nature , and life in the big city.
-Contrasting materials such as concrete, metal and live plants create cohesive, modern forms.
+Jewelry collection and decorative items was inspired by both nature and life in a big city.
+Contrasting materials such as concrete, metal and living plants create coherent, modern forms.

 KOKEDAMA

 Kokedama is the art of growing plants without a pot.
-The roots are surrounded by a mixture of soil, formed into a ball, and then wrapped in moss.
-In my case, it combines the traditional Japanese technique with the raw character of concrete and brass accessories.
+The roots are surrounded by a mixture of soil, shaped into a ball, and then wrapped in moss.
+My method combines traditional Japanese techniques with the raw character of concrete and brass accents.

 SHAPES

-Shapes is simple jewelry, handmade from different types of metals, inspired by silhouettes of plants and animals.
-The collection reflects a fascination with nature: its complexity and yet simple beauty.
+Shapes is a collection of simple jewelry, handcrafted from various metals and inspired by the silhouettes of plants and animals.
+The collection captures our fascination with nature: its complexity, yet its simple beauty.

 CANDLES

-Handmade candles made of natural beeswax, in concrete vessels, displayed on specially prepared bases made of brass , stone or oak veneered plywood.
+Handmade candles made of natural beeswax, in concrete dishes, displayed on specially prepared stands made of brass, stone or plywood veneered with oak wood.

 KUSAMONO

-Kusamono is the Japanese art of creating plant compositions from herbaceous plants, planted in small, carefully selected vessels.
-It can be a stand-alone decoration or complement bonsai.
+Kusamono is the Japanese art of creating plant arrangements using herbaceous plants planted in small, carefully selected containers.
+It can be a standalone decoration or a complement to a bonsai.

 OTHER

-A collection of other works that do not fit into the main collections.
-It is a variety of forms and materials with diverse sources of inspiration, often created in non-obvious handicraft techniques.
+A collection of other works that don't fit within the main collections.
+It encompasses a variety of forms and materials, drawing on diverse sources of inspiration, often created using unconventional handicraft techniques.

 MATERIALS

-Although commonly referred to as moss, hornwort is a lichen - a symbiosis of fungus and algae.
-In the wild, it provides food for reindeer, hence its name.
+Although commonly called moss, lichen is a lichen—a symbiosis of fungus and algae.
+In nature, it is a food source for reindeer, hence its name.

 Architectural concrete

-In my work I use a concrete called architectural concrete.
-It is a high-quality mixture with very fine aggregate, additionally reinforced with fiberglass, which increases its strength and minimizes the risk of cracks in the finished pieces.
-Its consistency makes it possible to cast precise details, and vessels made of architectural concrete can have very thin walls.
-I happened to make pieces with a diameter of only about 5 mm.
-Concrete can be colored with a special mineral dye - I use black and white, which allows to obtain various shades of gray from light, almost white to dark graphite.
+In my work, I use what's known as architectural concrete.
+It's a high-quality mixture with very fine aggregate, additionally reinforced with glass fiber, which increases its strength and minimizes the risk of cracking in the finished elements.
+Its consistency allows for the casting of precise details, and vessels made from architectural concrete can have very thin walls.
+I've created elements as small as about 5 mm in diameter.
+The concrete can be colored with a special mineral dye – I use black and white, which allows for various shades of gray, from light, almost white, to dark graphite.

 Metals

-I mainly use colored metals for my jewelry - brass, alpaca (a not-so-popular type of brass with a warm silver tone), and sometimes copper.
-I also sometimes turn to silver when I'm fulfilling a custom order or I care about a soft metal.
+I primarily use non-ferrous metals for my jewelry – brass, alpaca (a less common type of brass with a warm, silver hue), and sometimes copper.
+I also use silver when I'm working on a custom order or need a soft metal.

-More and more often I use alpaca in my work, which I appreciate for its durability and resistance.
-It works great for flat molds - it allows you to get a thin, yet durable surface.
+I'm increasingly using alpaca in my work, which I value for its durability and resistance.
+It works well with flat forms, allowing for a thin yet durable surface.

 Wax

-For the candles I use only natural beeswax - an ecological and renewable material with exceptional properties.
-It burns cleanly, ionizes and purifies the air, and gives a warm, soft light.
-The candles are biodegradable, free of toxins and artificial additives, and burn longer than those made of paraffin or soy wax, enjoying the natural honey scent.
+I use only natural beeswax for my candles – an ecological and renewable material with unique properties.
+It burns cleanly, ionizes and purifies the air, and gives off a warm, soft light.
+The candles are biodegradable, free from toxins and artificial additives, and burn longer than those made with paraffin or soy wax, delighting with a natural, honeyed scent.

 Plants

-For kokedama and kusamono I choose plants with a shallow root system - they are the basis of these decorative compositions.
-In kokedama I often use asparagus, monstera or ivy, and in kusamono I reach for plants such as ferns, rockery or small succulents.
-I also create customized compositions - tailored to the place and occasion.
+For kokedama and kusamono, I choose plants with shallow root systems—they form the foundation of these decorative arrangements.
+In kokedama, I often use asparagus, monstera, or ivy, while in kusamono, I use plants like ferns, saxifrage, and small succulents.
+I also create custom arrangements—tailored to the location and occasion.

-On a daily basis, you can meet me in an atmospheric studio in Mokotow.
-There you will find author's handicraft projects, which I do not show in the online store - jewelry in single copies, clocks with unusual coloring or unique decorative forms.
-This is also the only place where you can buy kusamono - it is not available online.
+You can usually find me in my atmospheric studio in Mokotów.
+There, you'll find original handcrafted designs that I don't show in my online store—one-of-a-kind jewelry, clocks with unusual coloring, and unique decorative forms.
+It's also the only place where you can buy kusamono—it's not available online.

-I'll be happy to tell you about individual items, techniques for making them or caring for plant compositions.
+I'd be happy to tell you about individual items, their making techniques, and how to care for plant arrangements.
 See you there!

-PS Sometimes I'm carried around the city - if you want to be sure I'll be at the studio, call in advance.
+PS Sometimes she takes me around town – if you want to be sure I’ll be at the studio, call in advance.

 Contact